ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 If you prefer to use TypeScript instead of Javascript, you can set it up to output files in the `WasmScripts` folder.
 Many projects are doing this, the technique won't be covered in this article.

-Here's some projects doing this:
+Here's some projects using TypeScript:

 * [Uno Calculator](https://github.com/unoplatform/calculator/tree/uno/src/Calculator.Wasm) - port of Windows Calculator.
 Uses TypeScriptfor analytics integration.
 * [Uno Playground](https://github.com/unoplatform/Uno.Playground/tree/master/src/Uno.Playground.WASM/ts).
 Uses TypeScript for analytics and fragment navigation.